RedisBloom/RedisBloom/docs/commands/bf.insert.md

 BF.INSERT filter ITEMS foo bar baz
 {{< / highlight >}}

-Add one item to a filter; create the filter with a capacity of 10000 if it does not already exist:
+Add one item to a filter, then create the filter with a capacity of 10000 if it does not already exist.

 {{< highlight bash >}}
 BF.INSERT filter CAPACITY 10000 ITEMS hello